cmcmahill24/credit-risk-classification/README.md

 # credit-risk-classification

+My final version of code is located in the Credit_Risk folder called credit_risk_classification.ipynb

 ## Overview of the Analysis

 The purpose of this analysis was to evaluate a machine learning model's ability to predict loan statuses based on financial data.
 Specifically, the goal was to classify loans as either 0 (healthy loans) or 1 (high-risk loans).